sirkaranja/Tours-Travel/README.md

 ```
 ### installation
-Clone the repository to your local machine.
+Clone the repository to your local machine. <br>
-Install json server run json-server --watch db.json
+Install json server run json-server --watch db.json<br>
-Copy code Start the server by running live server server.
+Copy code Start the server by running live server server.<br>
- Navigate to http://localhost:3000 in your browser to use the application.
+ Navigate to http://localhost:3000 in your browser to use the application.<br>

 ### Contact